s-zeid/site/index.md

 * Designed by me.
 Supports all modern Web browsers (including mobile) and IE 8 (older versions of IE get the color scheme and fonts and that's it).
   Uses responsive design.
-* The design is maintained separately in its
+* The design is maintained separately in
   [its own Git repository](http://code.s.zeid.me/site-design).
 * Hosted at [prgmr.com](http://prgmr.com/) on a {% lsbrelease %} VPS.
   (I'm currently on their 256 MB package.)